What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 NUTRITION.

-- feed the puppy with bones, bone broth, give bird (especially chicken) bones
+-feed the puppy bones, bone broths, give poultry (in particular chicken) bones

 -give pork (in any form), smoked meats